Electronic Keyboard

 • Concert – (diplomas level only) an entirely performance-based exam

-The LCME Electronic Keyboard Syllabus 2021 and accompanying handbooks come with brand new repertoire to master at each level, a revised discussion section, and changes to the accompanying test.
+The LCME Electronic Keyboard Syllabus 2021 and accompanying handbooks come with an exciting repertoire to master at each level, a discussion section, and an accompanying test.

 The specially commissioned pieces encompass a range of styles from Irish folk to Latin bossa novas, New Orleans jazz and classical piano styles.
 These pieces focus on developing good keyboard management skills while encouraging a greater knowledge of chords, keys and using advanced keyboard features such as keyboard split, full keyboard/pianist mode and on bass.